pleabargain/EnglishHelpsYourCareer/idioms.business.md

 <p>
 Getting promoted to team lead is going to be an uphill battle.
 He doesn't have much support at the moment.

+The soldiers were climbing the hill and fighting the enemy on the hill top.
+It was an uphill battle.

 </p>